-DUI Survival Guide - Driver's License 101
+DUI Survival Guide - Out-of-State Licenses

-Under MCL 257.625g(1), a Michigan license will be confiscated for either (1) refused a request for a chemical test at the time of the arrest or (2) took a chemical test that was offered by the officer or performed under a court order and that reveals an unlawful alcohol content.
+Under Michigan law, the arresting officer must confiscate the Michigan license of a driver who allegedly either (1) refused a request for a chemical test at the time of the arrest or (2) took a chemical test that was offered by the officer or performed under a court order and that reveals an unlawful alcohol content.

 Former NYC & Michigan Prosecutor